Mehdi0Mirzaei/Get-size-of-a-Dictionary-in-Python/README.md

-# Get-size-of-a-Dictionary-in-Python
+### Get-size-of-a-Dictionary-in-Python
-This is easy question from questions.
+## This is easy question from questions.
+# Get size of a Dictionary in Python.